intel/QAT_Engine/README.md

 If OpenSSL\* version in the system can not be updated to 1.1.1 series, then the engine needs to be built from source using the option `--with-openssl_install_dir`.
-An additional option `--with-openssl_dir` pointing to the top directory of the OpenSSL\* source needs to be provided for building against OpenSSL\* 1.1.0 as the engine err files need to be regenerated for 1.1.0.
+An additional option `--with-openssl_dir` pointing to the top directory of the OpenSSL\* source needs to be provided for regenerating err files if there are any new error messages added/deleted in the source code.

 <br>
 </details>